Yelp/swagger-gradle-codegen/README.md

 ## Configuration

 To configure the generator, please use the `generateSwagger { }` block.
-Every property can also be configured with a command line parameter.

-Here an example of the `generateSwagger { }` block with all the properties.
+Here an example of this block with all the properties.

 ```kotlin
 generateSwagger {